 In past years, if you or your family had not yet filed your tax returns for the previous year when you submitted your financial aid application, you had to use estimates and go back later on to submit the actual figures.
-But that’s all changing starting with the 2017-18 FAFSA.
-Thanks to executive action taken by President Obama on September 13, 2015, instead of waiting until you and/or your parents have completed your tax returns for the previous year, you will now complete the Free Application for Federal Student Aid, or the FAFSA, using information from two years prior.
-Watch our quick video to learn more about how you'll benefit from this new move to using prior-prior year income data and read Federal Student Aid's College Students and Parents: What You Need to Know About the 2017–18 FAFSA two-pager for more information about the Early FAFSA
+But that all changed thanks to executive action taken by President Obama on September 13, 2015.
+Instead of waiting until you and/or your parents have completed your tax returns for the previous year, you will now complete the Free Application for Federal Student Aid, or the FAFSA, using information from two years prior.
+Watch our quick video to learn more about how you'll benefit from using prior-prior year income data.

 View and print our helpful FAFSA Checklist to learn what you'll want to have on hand when you sit down to fill out your FAFSA.

 When you apply online, you will be given the option to retrieve your IRS Data to automatically populate the FAFSA.
 This option simplifies the application process, helps reduce errors and lowers your chances of being selected to verify the information on your FAFSA.
-Starting with the 2017-18 FAFSA, you will submit your tax information from two years prior, rather than your taxes for the most recent filing year.
+You will submit your tax information from two years prior, rather than your taxes for the most recent filing year, so for the 2018-19 FAFSA you will provide information from the 2016 tax year.
 You should be able to retrieve this information to automatically populate the corresponding questions on the FAFSA.

 Mistakes can delay your application and limit the amount of aid you are eligible to receive.
 To avoid errors, carefully read all of the questions on the FAFSA.
 Some of the most common FAFSA errors are: